haoranzhu94/haoranzhu94.github.io/docs/index.md

 # Other Stuff

 In my spare time, other than research and work, I am also actively engaged in all kinds of physical sports and activities.
-Soccer, running, hiking and swimming are some of favorites.
+Soccer, running, hiking and swimming are some of my favorites.
 I am also competitive in bodybuilding and powerlifting.
 Sometimes I like posting videos in [Instagram](https://www.instagram.com/peterzhuuuuu/?hl=zh-cn).